Treode/treode.github.io/managing-peers.md

 In a scan, we can slice the table as much as we want, as long as its a power of two.
 Functionally, the number of slices need not be related to the number of shards.

 Depending on the size of the table, scanning a slice may require gathering a large amount of data from the peers in a shard.
 It can be helpful if at least one of those peers is the local machine, as that will reduce network traffic.
-The `/peers` endpoint let&#700;s you discover which hosts hold data for the slice.
+The `/peers` endpoint let's you discover which hosts hold data for the slice.

 <pre class="highlight">
 curl -w'\n' http://localhost:7070/peers?slice=0\&amp;nslices=2